 Any time you suffer head trauma, you should seek medical attention as soon as possible.
 Even if you don’t think your injury is serious, see a doctor so they can make sure.
 You may feel fine initially when you’re full of adrenaline from the car accident, but concussions can be dangerous.

 Most of the time, people recover from concussions easily.
 However, concussions can be a sign of a more serious injury, so you should go to a hospital or doctor immediately for observation.
+If you meet with an accident somewhere in Miami, you can visit Icon Medical Centers and get yourself thoroughly checked.

 If the accident was minor, have someone drive you to the hospital.
 In the case of a more serious accident, you should wait until an ambulance arrives so emergency medical personnel can assess you for concussion and other injuries.